 Thursday May 9, 2019 | 7:30 a.m. - 11:30 a.m. | Ontario Investment & Trade Centre | 250 Yonge Street, 35th Floor, Toronto

-BOMA Toronto is hosting a breakfast workshop on Global Adjustment (GA) to address the charge on your electricity bill.
-The GA, a regulatory mechanism was introduced in 2009 as part of Ontario’s Green Energy Act to eliminate coal-based generation and to encourage greening the power system through conservation, demand response and cleaner generation, sources but it has evolved to the point where it now exceeds the cost of energy itself.
+GAM, a regulatory mechanism introduced in 2009 as part of Ontario’s Green Energy Act to eliminate coal-based generation and to encourage greening the power system through conservation, demand response and cleaner generation, sources but it has evolved to the point where it now exceeds the cost of energy itself.
 The purpose was to provide relief to industrial customer that have an average monthly demand over 5 MW and gradually decreased to customer that have an average monthly demand over 1 MW.

-Global Adjustment is relevant to any commercial customer who pays the spot market price or who has signed a contract with a licensed electricity retailer.
-The best choice for customers depends on numerous factors.
-Join us for this workshop to gain a better understanding of GA and what steps you should take before the June 15th deadline.
+Join us for this workshop to gain a better understanding of GAM and what steps you should take before the June 15th deadline.
 Our speakers will provide insight on their experience, choices and results.
 This is an industry led workshop with attendance from policy makers and regulators.
 We urge our members to have representation at this important information session.

 What You Will Learn...